Betamethasone dipropionate (On the skin)

 - Do not use this medicine to treat a skin problem your doctor has not examined.

-- If your symptoms do not improve after 2 weeks of treatment, or if they get worse, check with your doctor.
+- If your symptoms do not improve after 2 to 4 weeks of treatment, or if they get worse, check with your doctor.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blurred vision or changes in vision, eye pain

 - Color changes on the skin, dark freckles, easy bruising, muscle weakness